Saturday of Week 17 of Ordinary Time – Gospel

 Herodias got her chance on the occasion of Herod’s birthday.
 Knowing her new husband’s weaknesses, she got her daughter to dance in his presence.
 According to the Jewish historian Josephus, the daughter was known as Salome.
 She later married her granduncle, another Philip, and a son of Herod the Great who ruled over the northern territories.
 He is mentioned by Luke.

-Whether the dance was lascivious (as Hollywood movies have suggested) we do not know, but Herod was greatly taken by the performance.
+Whether the dance was lascivious (as old Hollywood movies have suggested) we do not know, but Herod was greatly taken by the performance.
 In the presence of his courtiers and very likely having drunk too much wine, he promised the girl he would give her anything she wanted, even half his kingdom.
 Under the prompting of her mother, she asked for the head of John the Baptist delivered on a dish.
 Herod was clearly appalled and also afraid, but he had made his oath in the presence of a large number of people.
 He could not go back.
 John was decapitated and his head delivered as requested.
 His disciples came and buried the body and then went to tell Jesus.

 There are echoes in this story of Jesus’ own death.
-He also died because of the moral weakness of Pilate who gave in to the threats of the Jewish leaders for the sake of his own career.
-Jesus’ death too was the result of blind hatred.
+He also died because of the moral weakness of Pilate, who gave in to the threats of the Jewish leaders for the sake of his own career.
+Jesus’ death, too, was the result of blind hatred.
 And when he died his disciples arranged to have him buried.

 Undoubtedly John was a martyr.
 He died as a witness to truth and justice in the service of God.
 Herod, on the other hand, put expediency and his own convenience before truth and justice.
-He was in an immoral relationship with another woman and he gave in to what he felt would be the criticism and perhaps the derision of others.
+He was in an immoral relationship with a woman and he gave in to what he felt would be the criticism and perhaps the derision of others.
 He had indeed made an oath, but it was one that, in the circumstances, he was obliged not to observe.

-With whom do I identify with more?
+With whom do I identify more?
 John the Baptist, the fearless champion of truth and justice?
 Or Herod, the vacillator, the one who compromised truth and justice because of pressure of opinion and his own personal interests?
-I am sure all of us can think of times when we compromised with what we knew was the good thing, the right thing to do and took the line of less resistance.
+I am sure all of us can think of times when we compromised with what we knew was the good or right thing to do and took the line of less resistance.

 John is an example to us of integrity.
-And, like him, we have each one of us been called in our own way to be prophets, to be spokespersons for God’s way.
+And like him, we have, each one of us, been called in our own way to be prophets, to be spokespersons for God’s way.
 It may not always be easy.